Sheetspin logoSheetspin

 One-time script authorization required

 After provisioning, you must visit the script URL once while signed in to Google to authorize it.
 This is a Google requirement for scripts deployed via the API.
-The authorization dialog will show the script requesting spreadsheets.currentonly, gmail.send, and drive.readonly — all scoped to the resources for this one site.
+The authorization dialog will show the script requesting spreadsheets.currentonly, script.send_mail, and drive.readonly — all scoped to the resources for this one site.

 Apps Script API must be enabled